samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 > rest between intervals; 10x75m Hard, RPE9 w/ 45s rest between intervals;
 > 10x25m K Drills w/ 15s rest between drills; Cool-Down 350m easy, RPE4
 >
-> _Tuesday_   **Ramp Test**  With 6 weeks of base work in your legs, it's time
+> _Tuesday_ **20 Minute Test** With 6 weeks of base work in your legs, it's time
 > to reassess your FTP in order to keep your workouts in line with your
 > increasing fitness.
-Stick with the same workout format (Ramp Test, 8 Minute
+Stick with the same workout format (8-Minute or 20-Minute)
-> FTP Test or 20 Minute FTP Test) that you used the first time and count this as
+> that you used the first time and count this as your first strength-endurance
-> the first strength-endurance workout of your Tri Build training block.
+> workout of your Tri Build training block.
 >
 > _Wednesday_ **Swim Base Intervals (2700m)** Warm-Up 350m Easy, RPE4; 6x50m F
-> &T Drills w/ 10s rest between drills; 6x200m Easy-Moderate, RPE6 w/ 10s rest
+> &T; Drills w/ 10s rest between drills; 6x200m Easy-Moderate, RPE6 w/ 10s rest
 > between intervals; 5x100m Easy-Moderate, RPE6 w/ 5s rest between intervals;
 > Cool-Down 350m easy, RPE4.
 >
 > _Wednesday_ **Hill Repeats** Spend 15 minutes working your pace up to an Easy-
 > Moderate, RPE6 pace to warm, then perform 6x1-minute all-out uphill sprints on
 > mildly steep, 4-6% grade, RPE 10 with 1min of recovery jogging back down to
-> the bottom of the hill, RPE 2; cool down for 10 minutes at RPE 4 for 36
+> thebottomof the hill, RPE 2; cool down for 10 minutes at RPE 4 for 36 minutes
-> minutes of running.
+> of running.
 >
 > _Thursday_ **Dade -1** Building on last week's 'diminishing' format, this
 > round of VO2max repeats will hold you steadily at your highest aerobic output